 - Ask for advice.

-If you're not sure what you could have done differently to avoid spillover on a task, ask your reviewer for recommendations, both early in the sprint and when spillover is apparent.
-We should also always pay attention during the sprint review meetings for ideas from other people, so you can avoid the same mistakes.
+If you're not sure what you could have done differently to avoid spillover on a task, ask your reviewer for recommendations and feedback, both early in the sprint and when a spillover is apparent.
+We should also always pay attention during the sprint review meetings for ideas from other people and their experiences, so that similar mistakes can be avoided.

 - Avoid scope creep.